Reduce(`+`, 1:5)

 Reduce(`+`, 1:5, accumulate = TRUE)

 #> [1] 1 3 6 10 15Running totals: 1, 3, 6, 10, 15.
 This is the scan operation (Haskell’s scanl, APL’s \).
-Where fold collapses a list to a single value, scan collapses it to a list of running values.
+Where fold collapses a list to a single value, scan collapses it to a list of all the values the fold passed through on its way to the answer.
+Running maxima, cumulative sums, progressive string construction: they all fall out of the same pattern.

 Reduce(max, c(3, 1, 4, 1, 5, 9, 2, 6), accumulate = TRUE)

-#> [1] 3 3 4 4 5 9 9 9A running maximum.
-Each value is the largest seen so far.
+#> [1] 3 3 4 4 5 9 9 9A running maximum, where each value is the largest seen so far.
+The 1s and the 2 cannot drag the maximum back down; it can only rise or hold steady.

 Reduce(paste, c("one", "two", "three", "four"), accumulate = TRUE)